Reviews of Spy in the Wild (2017) and related work

 Dishonest.
 Full of stories told in the cutting room, the way nature documentaries got made 40 years earlier.
 Footage actually shot by the animatronics takes up less time than shots of the animatronics using manually operated cameras, for the obvious reason that the animatronics are mostly pointless: A gimmick.
 Only a few of the ideas are actually interesting, particularly the moving elephant dung stack that contains multiple deployable cameras, and the cameras in fish decoys for birds to pick up.
-Those two, like the Keartons’ ox of 1900, aren’t even animatronic.
+Those two, like the Keartons’ ox of 1900, and Rikardsen’s camera inside a dead fish in “Et eventyr gjennom linsa” (2016), aren’t even animatronic.

 The main point of interest here is not the unintentional tribute to Do Androids Dream of Electric Sheep?
 (1968) but the workmanlike segments of actual nature documentary that don’t have anything to do with the gimmick, like the orangutans washing their hands with soap and eating the foam, supposedly without ever having seen a human do it in living memory.
 The lemurs using a millipede’s toxin as a recreational drug are also fun.

 ‣ “Spy in the Snow” (2018)

 More of the same but in winter landscapes, the Arctic and Antarctic.

 The concept is unchanged and the same flaws prevail.